hapi-server/verifier-nodejs/README.md

 ```
 node verify.js
 	--url URL
-	--id DATASETID
+	[--id DATASETID
 	--parameter PARAMETERNAME
 	--timemin HAPITIME
-	--timemax HAPITIME
+	--timemax HAPITIME]
 ```

-If no arguments are provided, a web server is started on port 9999, which can be accessed at "http://localhost:9999/".
 If `--url URL` is provided, then output goes to stdout and a web server is not started.
 See `verify.html` for documentation.

 # Server Usage

 ```
 node verify.js [--port PORT]
 ```

-The default port is 9999.
+If no arguments are provided, a web server is started on port `9999`.
 See http://localhost:9999/ for documentation.

 # TODO